Table of content

 </video>

-And second, always make controls available for keyboard users:
+Second, always make controls available for keyboard users:

 <video controls tabindex="0">